thenexthub/Codira/docs/BuildManifesto.md

 ## Introduction

-Modularising the build of Swift is a large undertaking that will simplify the infrastructure used to build the compiler, runtime, standard library, as well as the core libraries.
+Modularising the build of Codira is a large undertaking that will simplify the infrastructure used to build the compiler, runtime, standard library, as well as the core libraries.
 Additionally, the work will enable a unified, uniform build system that reduces the barrier to entry for new contributors.

 ## Current State

-Currently, the Swift build is setup similar to the way that the GCC build was setup.
+Currently, the Codira build is setup similar to the way that the GCC build was setup.
 This requires the understanding of the terms `build`, `host`, `target` as used by autotools.